tsfer/HiitIntervalCalculator/README.md

-If you are a developer -> https://www.polar.com/accesslink-api/#polar-accesslink-api
+<b> If you are a developer -> https://www.polar.com/accesslink-api/#polar-accesslink-api